redis/redis-doc/docs/reference/internals/internals-vm.md

+---
+title: "Virtual memory (deprecated)"
+linkTitle: "Virtual memory"
+weight: 1
+aliases:
+  - /topics/internals-vm
+---

-UPDATE: Virtual Memory is deprecated since Redis 2.6, so this documentation is here only for historical reasons.
+**Note: this document was written by the creator of Redis, Salvatore Sanfilippo, early in the development of Redis (c.
+2010).
+Virtual Memory has been deprecated since Redis 2.6, so this documentation is here only for historical interest.**

-Virtual Memory technical specification
-===

-This document details the internals of the Redis Virtual Memory subsystem.
+This document details the internals of the Redis Virtual Memory subsystem prior to Redis 2.6.
 The intended audience is not the final user but programmers willing to understand or modify the Virtual Memory implementation.

 Keys vs Values: what is swapped out?
 ---